South Korea Travel Guide

 ❗Attention: If you are planning to access North Korea from the Republic of South Korea then you will find an unpleasant surprise as there is no access along the whole of the border.
 The only way in is by air from Beijing, China.

-Located in the northern hemisphere, South Korea enjoys climates similar to those in North Europe.
-However summer's can be rather short and humid if you are down south with a temperature of 30°C or more.
-Winter's are longer and the climate inland can be very colder, often down below 0°C easily, specially in Seoul and north of the country.
+Located in the northern hemisphere, South Korea enjoys a variation of climates similar to those in Europe, however with added humidity in the Summer and freezing temperatures in the Winter.
+Summer's can be rather short and humid with a temperature of 32°C or more.
+Winter's are longer in the north of South Korea and the climate inland can be very cold, often down below 0°C easily, specially in Seoul and north of the country.

 The best time to visit would be mid spring to autumn.
 (April to November), though take into account the summer months are more expensive and hotter temperatures are to be expected.
-From September to November it's also interesting to visit to see the Autumn leave colour change in parks and the countryside.
+From September to November it's also interesting to visit to see the Autumn Fall colour changes in parks and the countryside, with Koreans having plenty of trails to walk and natural beauty there is lots of opportunities for enjoying outdoors.

 Korean cuisine is very flavoured, colourful and fermented foods are common.
 Rice is present at pretty much all meals, except for the odd occasion when noodles are on the table.
 A typical Korean meal consists of warm rice, soup, rice water and between eight and 20 side dishes of vegetables, fish, poultry, eggs, bean curd and sea plants.
 All dishes tend to be served together and are shared among the group.